 At the June 12 meeting of Catasauqua Area School Board, President Penny Hahn opened the meeting by calling for a moment of silence in memory of the late Sally Reiss, a school board member who had died June.
 7.

 “Sally was someone I truly admired and appreciated,” board member Dawn Berrigan said.
 “I have many fond memories of her.
 She will be missed.”

 On the meeting agenda were approvals for a number of items.

 In an election follow-up story in the May 25 edition of The Press, North Catasauqua Borough Council candidate Joseph T. Keglovits was incorrectly identified as an incumbent.
 In fact, the Joe Keglovits currently serving on the council is his father, Joseph D. Keglovits.

 In the running this fall to fill four four-year terms on the borough council are incumbents Cherie Gebhardt, John Yanek and Peter Paone and challengers Mark Gioielli and Joseph T. Keglovits.

 Hanover Township (Lehigh County) Zoning Commission meets 7 p.m. in the municipal building, 2202 Grove Road.

-Catasauqua Borough Council meets 7 p.m. in the municipal complex, 118 Bridge St.
+Catasauqua Borough Council holds a workshop meeting 7 p.m. in the municipal complex, 118 Bridge St.